decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ---

-## Stakepool-voting
+## VSP voting

-To allow a stakepool to vote for you, you first have to sign up for a stakepool.
-A list of them can be found [here](../../proof-of-stake/how-to-stake.md#pos-using-a-stakepool).
+To allow a VSP to vote for you, you first have to sign up for a VSP.
+A list of them can be found [here](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).
 After signing up, there should be directions for creating a new P2SH address and importing your multi-sig voting script.
 A brief overview is provided here:

 1. With your wallet open, issue the `dcrctl --wallet getnewaddress` command to retrieve an address.
 2. Using that address, issue the `dcrctl --wallet validateaddress <address from step 1>` command.
 This should return a JSON object that will be displayed like so: